 Development of the Berolina Liner System® began in 1995, the first line was delivered two years later.
 In 1996, BKP Berolina launched a new product on the market with the GRP pipe coating.

 With the exception of BKP Berolina, the BEROLINA Group shut down all parts of the company in 1998.
 Thanks to the promising Berolina-Liner System®, in 1999, an investor was found, Greiffenberger AG.

 2010: Move to the Berlin suburb of Velten

 Due to the company’s outstanding development, the old production buildings in Berlin-Staaken no longer provided sufficient space.
 The owners therefore decided to invest in a completely new and larger location.
 Due to the excellent conditions, BKP Berolina opted for a generously sized site in the northern outskirts of Berlin.
 Located in an industrial park, the site ensures the company has enough space to develop and expand.
 After the initial ground-breaking ceremony in September 2009, the company moved in just a few months later.
 In 2012, the site was extended by 52.000 square feet to enable BKP to expand.

 T3 BKP GmbH buys out the shares of Greiffenberger AG and Göran Grosse is appointed a managing shareholder.

-The Dresden-based T3 Holding GmbH, owned by Göran Grosse, is acquiring the remaining 25 percent of BKP Berolina Polyester GmbH & Co.
+The Dresden-based T3 BKP GmbH, owned by Göran Grosse, is acquiring the remaining 25 percent of BKP Berolina Polyester GmbH & Co.
 KG and will thus become the sole shareholder of the company from Velten.
 Former managing partner Ralf Odenwald retired from BKP Berolina on 31 December 2019.